What Happens If I Don’t Use My Credit Card? Credit Card Inactivity Explained

 - Rewards: Spending rewards for making purchases, and introductory bonus offers

-- Credit Building/Rebuilding: If you have poor credit you may not be approved for credit cards without annual fees, so you might need to pay to use a card
+- Credit Building/Rebuilding: If you have poor credit you may not be approved for credit cards without annual fees, so you might need to pay to use a card to establish a positive payment history

 The first two ways are for people who want to profit with rewards credit cards.
 The third way is for people who don’t have any other options, who have to settle for a card with an annual fee out of necessity.
-We’ll go over all three of these ways below.

 If you’re not getting enough value from a card to justify the fee, we recommend closing that card.
 This is one of the few occasions that we advise closing a card, because this will usually have a negative impact on your credit, as described above.